Supporting information

 • Answer:

-The amount of Tax Free Lump sum you are entitled to is restricted to 25% of your Lifetime Allowance.
+The amount of Tax-Free Lump sum you are entitled to is restricted to £268,275 as of 6 April 2024.
 If your Lump Sum entitlement exceeds this limit, we will have to cap the amount of Lump Sum payable to you at this 25% Limit.
-Lumps sums in the Benefits Statement are restricted to 25% of the current standard Lifetime Allowance; if you have protection your personal allowance may be higher.
+Lumps sums in the Benefits Statement are restricted to to £268,275 as of 6 April 2024; if you have protection your personal allowance may be higher.

 • Answer: